 Festival organisers describe it as “so wholesome, you could serve it up on a plate at a country picnic”.

-The festival attracts thousands of people from around the South Island to the charming township nestled around the Jacob’s River Estuary.
+The festival attracts thousands of people from around the South Island to the charming township nestled around Jacob’s River Estuary.
 There’s even free camping with a view that money can’t buy.